-While the large scale withdrawal from Iraq and (partially) from Afghanistan have been some of the largest traditional national defense efforts of 2014, the year offered a view into a changing and decentralized landscape of threats.
-From cyber attacks from China and North Korea, to the continuing failure of talks between Israel, the Palestinians, and Iran, to the emergence of ISIL, a self-proclaimed Islamic State.
-On the home front, the southwest border has been it’s most secure in years, and a push towards transparency and open access has characterized many national security initiatives.
+The current state of homeland security involves national security trends, climate change, and threats from the Islamic state.
+While the large-scale withdrawal from Iraq and (partially) from Afghanistan have been some of the largest traditional national defense efforts of 2014, the year offered a view into a changing and decentralized landscape of threats.
+From cyberattacks from China and North Korea to the continuing failure of talks between Israel, the Palestinians, and Iran, to the emergence of ISIL, a self-proclaimed Islamic State.
+On the home front, the southwest border has been it is most secure in years, and a push towards transparency and open access has characterized many national security initiatives.
 Let’s take a look at some of the year’s largest national security trends.

 Department of Homeland Security

-President Obama’s Transperancy and Open Government Memo pushed both collaboration as well as transparency in government agencies.
-In regards to transparency, the DHS’s Office of Immigration Statistics began collecting and making public the number of people apprehended, removed, returned, or repatriated every year.
-Use-of-force documents were released by the Border Patrol–data long sought by the media–throughout the last year.
-And in the words of the DHS Secretary, the agency went from “worst to first” in regards to speaking in plain writing in memos, public announcements and so forth.
 This is in compliance with the 2010 Plain Writing Act, for which the Center for Plain Writing ranked the DHS, Social Security Administration, and SEC as the three top agencies in 2014.
-Though the DHS was originally founded to preclude inter-agency communication issues like those partially responsible for 9/11, the DHS has struggled with it’s size and bureaucratic nature.
+Though the DHS was originally founded to preclude inter-agency communication issues like those partially responsible for 9/11, the DHS has struggled with its size and bureaucratic nature.
 It’s a hard task, as the DHS is composed of 22 agencies, in 70 buildings, and 40 locations.
 DHS Secretary Jeh Johnson is attempting to remedy the situation, however, doing away with the previous stove-piped effort and instead establishing JTF east and west headquarters along the southern border at which CBP, ICE, CIS, and the Coast Guard work together under one command to secure border patrol.

 Department of Defense

-Perhaps the largest component in our homeland security is the Department of Defense: the world’s largest employer with over 3.2 million employees in the many defense, intelligence, and military departments under its command.
-At 45% of the budgeted global military spending (more than the next 17 militaries combined) at times it’s hard to even give an update on the going-ons in the DoD.
-In broad strokes, however, the most pressing DoD issues of 2014 have included the rise of ISIL, and the now present threat of destabilization by climate change.
+Perhaps the largest component in our homeland security is the Department of Defense: the world’s largest employer with over 3.2 million employees in the many defenses, intelligence, and military departments under its command.
+At 45% of the budgeted global military spending (more than the next 17 militaries combined) at times it’s hard to even give an update on the going-on in the DoD.
+In broad strokes, however, the most pressing DoD issues of 2014 have included the rise of ISIL and the now present threat of destabilization by climate change.

 An October 2014 report by the Pentagon reported decisively that climate change poses an immediate threat to national security through increased terrorism, infectious disease, global poverty, and food shortage risks.
 It’s already begun to hit home in places like the Hampton Roads region of Virginia– which has the largest concentration of American military sites in the world– a number of which are repeatedly being flooded due to rising sea levels.
 With global temperatures rising, many new arctic passageways are open for further trade and expansion, leading to demands for new extreme temperature demands on troops.
 As NPR reports, the U.S. military has already begun restructuring its forces for battle in the far north.